JanOleA/msfs_sctc/README.md

 ## Note: Ingame throttle axis should be unbound to avoid conflict.
 I recommend making a new controls profile for this.

+# Known issues:
+- Reverser on same axis does not work.

 # To run:
 Right now you need Python 3, as well as the Python packages mentioned in `requirements.txt`.
 After installing Python 3, installing the packages should be as simple as opening a terminal/CMD window in the same folder as the project and running: